Is A Pint Bigger Than A Fifth

 Defining the Pint and Its Variations

 A pint is a unit of volume in both the imperial and US customary systems, but its exact volume differs between the two.
-In the imperial system, used in the United Kingdom and other Commonwealth countries, a pint is equal to 20 fluid ounces or 568 milliliters.
+Think about it: in the imperial system, used in the United Kingdom and other Commonwealth countries, a pint is equal to 20 fluid ounces or 568 milliliters.
 This is often referred to as an imperial pint.
-In the US customary system, a pint is equal to 16 fluid ounces or 473 milliliters.
-This is known as a US pint.
-The discrepancy arises from the different standards used for fluid ounces in each system.
+Even so, this is known as a US pint.
+And the discrepancy arises from the different standards used for fluid ounces in each system.
+Which means in the US customary system, a pint is equal to 16 fluid ounces or 473 milliliters.
 The imperial fluid ounce is slightly smaller than the US fluid ounce, leading to a larger overall volume for the imperial pint.

 The Fifth: A Quintessential American Measure

 The term "fifth" refers to one-fifth of a US gallon, a measurement almost exclusively used for alcoholic beverages in the United States.
-A US gallon is equal to 128 fluid ounces, so a fifth is equivalent to 25.6 fluid ounces, or approximately 757 milliliters.
-The fifth became popular after the repeal of Prohibition in 1933, serving as a convenient size for bottling and selling spirits.
+Day to day, a US gallon is equal to 128 fluid ounces, so a fifth is equivalent to 25.
+On top of that, 6 fluid ounces, or approximately 757 milliliters.
+But the fifth became popular after the repeal of Prohibition in 1933, serving as a convenient size for bottling and selling spirits.
 Before the US adopted the metric system for liquor bottles in 1980, the fifth was the standard size for distilled spirits.

 Historical Roots and Evolution